 These regulations shall come into operation on the expiry of the period of 6 months commencing on the day on which these regulations are published in the Gazette 1.

-3. Interpretation
+3. Terms used

 (1) In these regulations, unless the contrary intention appears —